 The study of light pollution is undergoing a renaissance due to development of high performance computers that can significantly reduce the time needed for more accurate numerical simulations.
-Theoretical solutions, numerical modeling, and field campaigns represent diverse approaches to the analysis, prediction, and characterization of light pollution levels and behaviour.
+Theoretical solutions, numerical modeling, and field campaigns represent diverse approaches to the analysis, prediction, and characterization of light pollution levels and behavior.

 The meeting aim is to bring together the experts in that field to discuss the current state of the art and to formulate new research directions.
 The conference aim to facilitate a more intensive development in this field of research.